 Where is the Admission Office located on campus?

 The Admission Office is located on the Chatham Parkway campus in the first building on the left.
 Visitor parking is reserved in front of the building.
 Visitors can also park in the Upper School parking lot during the school day.
 If you get lost, please do not hesitate to ask anyone on campus or call the Admission Office for assistance.
-If you are visiting the DeRenne Avenue campus, please go to the school office.

 In what grades are students admitted?

 SCPS accepts students in grades PreK through eleventh.
 SCPS does not accept local students for twelfth grade.

 How old does my child have to be to apply to PreK or Kindergarten?

 SCPS suggested birthday cut off is August 1; however, we will test all students to see what is best for each one.

 What opportunities are there to visit the campus?